OnlyFans: Child sexual abuse material

-Later in August 2021, OnlyFans released its first transparency report regarding the company's safety compliance program.
-OnlyFans said that it uses machine learning classifiers to locate child sexual abuse material (CSAM) and hashes to keep track of CSAM content, passing such information on to the National Center for Missing & Exploited Children (NCMEC).
-However, in July 2021 it only passed one hash and details of 14 accounts, out of the 15 suspended for CSAM, onto the NCMEC.
-Gizmodo and The Verge commented on the unclarity of the reports' figures, which are limited to July 2021 and combine requests for data from law enforcement and from charity helplines.
+Later that month, OnlyFans released its first transparency report about its safety compliance program.
+OnlyFans said it used machine learning classifiers to find child sexual abuse material (CSAM) and hashes to keep track of CSAM content, passing such information on to the National Center for Missing & Exploited Children (NCMEC).
+But in July 2021 it passed only one hash and details of 14 accounts, out of the 15 suspended for CSAM, on to the NCMEC.
+Gizmodo and The Verge called the report's figures unclear, saying they were limited to July 2021 and combined requests for data from law enforcement and from charity helplines.

-The company gave $500,000 to the Child Rescue Coalition in 2022 for a project intended to investigate adult online behavior that is sexually threatening to children.
-It partnered with StopNCII.org in 2023, an online tool that uses a hash function system to prevent the spread of revenge porn and other non-consensual image sharing.

-Reuters documented 30 complaints from court and police records over a five year period between December 2019 and June 2024 involving more than 200 explicit videos and images of children, including some adults having oral sex with toddlers.
+In 2022, OnlyFans gave the Child Rescue Coalition $500,000 for a project intended to investigate adult online behavior that sexually threatens children.
+In 2023, it partnered with StopNCII.org, an online tool that uses a hash function system to prevent the spread of revenge porn and other non-consensual image sharing.
+Reuters documented 30 complaints from court and police records between December 2019 and June 2024 involving more than 200 explicit videos and images of children, including adults having oral sex with toddlers.
 Multiple videos of minors had allegedly been on OnlyFans for more than a year.
-In response to these reports, the Internet Watch Foundation (IWF) described the platform as "an industry leader in online safety", while the National Center for Missing & Exploited Children (NCMEC) praised its participation in voluntary initiatives to detect and remove abusive content.
+In response, the Internet Watch Foundation (IWF) called the platform "an industry leader in online safety", while the National Center for Missing & Exploited Children (NCMEC) praised its participation in voluntary initiatives to detect and remove abusive content.

 Data security

 In February 2020, BuzzFeed News reported that up to four terabytes of hacked OnlyFans content went viral on social media.
-It was supposed to have come from hundreds of different accounts and was spread on Mega cloud storage and Google Drive.
+It supposedly came from hundreds of accounts and was spread on Mega cloud storage and Google Drive.
 OnlyFans denied that any breach had occurred.
-Daly Barnett, a technologist from the Electronic Frontier Foundation, told BuzzFeed News that "These platforms routinely have terrible security posture and reprehensible incident response."
+Daly Barnett, a technologist from the Electronic Frontier Foundation, told BuzzFeed News, "These platforms routinely have terrible security posture and reprehensible incident response."
 In August 2020, Forensic News reported that some content creators' accounts had been deleted without warning, leaving them unable to withdraw their balances.
 Radvinsky's previous business ventures were flagged by banks for indicators of money laundering.